-We hold landed stocks of Siberian Larch at our UK port facilities, available for immediate dispatch.
-With our experienced Russian staff, the language barrier presents no problem for us and we deal directly with the supplying sawmill in Siberia.
+We hold landed stocks of Larch at our UK port facilities, available for immediate dispatch.

-The timber comes from genuine old-growth logs, plentiful in this vast forest region of eastern Russia and we take great care in ensuring sustainable sourcing - our Larch is fully FSC® certified.
+The timber comes from genuine old-growth logs, plentiful in this vast forest and we take great care in ensuring sustainable sourcing - our Larch is fully FSC® certified.

 It is a tough timber, dense and resinous at 750 kg/m3 (much denser than Pine or Cedar) and stable in use when dry.
 These hard-wearing durable qualities also make Larch the timber of choice for a number of other applications especially flooring where it has been used, for example, in various Olympic velodrome tracks around the world.
 It is the hardest of commercially available softwood species - Janka scale 1100 lb/in2 (European Redwood is 480 lb/in2).